reactivemarbles/DynamicData/Docs/ObservableCache.md

        updater.AddOrUpdate(myListOfItems);
    });
 ```
-In this example the cache is locked one and produces a single change set to reflect the cache being cleared and loaded with 'myListOfItems'.
+In this example the cache is locked once and produces a single change set to reflect the cache being cleared and loaded with 'myListOfItems'.
 However since this method is awkward, there a a load of convenience extensions which invoke batch update for you.
-For for example, you can direct call
+For example could do the following
 ```csharp
 myCache.Clear();
 myCache.AddOrUpdate(myListOfItems);
 ```
-This will result in 2 locks to the cache and 2 change set notifications.
+which results in 2 locks to the cache and 2 change set notifications.
+Less efficient but easier code.